Link-/ansible_lab/README.md

 # Execute Ansible commands
 ansible all -i inventory --list-hosts

-# Execute a shell command on all managed nodes
+# Execute a command on all managed nodes
 ansible all -m command -a "echo hello!"

 # Create user lina on managed node